The Kirkwood brewpub formerly known as the Highlands is getting a new name.

 The dispute was a bit of a headache for owner Mike Willerton, who acquired the Jefferson Avenue restaurant previously known as Alandale Brewing Co. in 2009.

 More than 700 submissions poured in, Postel said.
-Many of the ideas centered around the obvious connection to the nearby train station and Kirkwood’s history as the first commuter suburb west of the Mississippi.
+Many of the ideas centered around the obvious connection to the nearby and Kirkwood’s history as the first commuter suburb west of the Mississippi.
 A steam engine already was a part of the Highlands’ logo.
 Postel said the logo would remain the same, with only the text changing.

 As it turned out, 10 fans suggested the name Kirkwood Station or a variation of it, but Brett Borgard was named the winner because his submission came in first.
 Borgard won a keg of beer.

 Postel said Willerton considered using just the name “Kirkwood,” which would lend itself well to the brewpub’s efforts to distribute beer to other establishments in the St. Louis area later this year – people could ask a bartender to “give me a Kirkwood,” he said.

 “That’s kind of nice but there’s a lot of Kirkwoods in the United States,” Postel said.
 “So we decided Kirkwood Station has a lot going for it.”